SpaceX to launch Starlink satellites into orbit almost every day this week

 Falcon 9 lifts off from Space Launch Complex 4 East at Vandenberg Space Force Base in California on March 13, 2026.
 (Cover Image Source: SpaceX)

 SpaceX has a busy few days ahead with a number of Starlink launches scheduled this week.
 Having already launched two such Starlink missions in as many days towards the end of last week, the following seven days could see as many as five more batches of Starlink satellites launched aboard Falcon 9 rockets.
 According to the company, Friday, March 13, 2026, saw the launch of 25 Starlink satellites from Space Launch Complex 4 East at Vandenberg Space Force Base in California at 10:57 am ET.
 The first stage returned to the Of Course I Still Love You droneship in the Pacific Ocean for future use, having been used for the 20th time for a Starlink mission and 32nd overall.
-SpaceX also reported that, based on conditions, residents of a handful of counties in California may have felt multiple sonic booms at the time of launch.
+SpaceX also reported that, based on conditions, residents of a handful of counties in California may have felt multiple sonic booms.

 The following day’s launch of another 29 satellites occurred at 8:37 am ET from Space Launch Complex 40 in Florida’s Cape Canaveral Space Force Station.
 The first stage used for this particular mission was on its sixth flight, all of which had the same objective of delivering Starlink satellites, which now number over 9,000.
 Successful stage separation took place around two and a half minutes into the mission, as was the case with Friday’s launch.
 The first stage landed around eight and a half minutes later in an upright fashion on the Just Read the Instructions droneship located in the Atlantic Ocean.
 All Starlink missions follow a similar timeline, be it stage separation or booster return.